-Exams will not be returned to students but may be reviewed in the instructor's office.
-Students will participate in designing the essay questions for the final exam.
+Students will participate in the development of exam questions and be apprised of potential exam questions in advance of the final exam.
 Details will be discussed during the final weeks of the course, and potential examination questions and areas of inquiry will be noted or discussed throughout the course.